malikadc/city-quiz/README.md

 ## Rules
 When the game starts, you will be given multiple-choice questions covering your geography knowledge.
 You have to answer a question by clicking one of the options you think is correct.
-If you don not know the answer, you can skip it.
+If you don't know the answer, you can skip it.

-You'll get an immediate feedback on whether you've chosen the correct asnwer.
+You'll get an immediate feedback on whether you've chosen the correct answer.
 The next question will appear in 2 seconds.
-When you will finish answering 10 questions you will get the final score (in percent).
+When you finish answering 10 questions you will get the final score (in percent).

 ## Technologies